EduYukio/Joguineos/README.md

 # Joguineos
-Repository for the discipline "MAC0346 - Programação para Jogos Digitais (2019)"
+Exercises for the university discipline "Digital game programming".